 In nineteenth century Oklahoma, two teen girls, fans of stories about outlaws, are on a quest to meet and join up with them.
 They find a shadow of a former gang and although disappointed, still try to help them escape from a vigorous Marshal.

-A French boy (Daniel) and an American girl (Lauren), who goes to school in Paris, meet and begin a little romance.
-They befriend Julius who enchants them with his storytelling.
+A French boy (Daniel) and an American girl (Lauren), who go to school in Paris, meet and begin a little romance.
+They befriend Julius, who enchants them with his storytelling.
 In an attempt...
 See full summary »

 George Roy Hill

 Dramatization of the lives of the people of Colorado City, Arizona, and Hildale, Utah, collectively known as "Short Creek," a community made up of members of the Fundamentalist Church of Latter Day Saints, a Mormon separatist group practicing child marriage and polygamy.Written by

 4 of 5 people found this review helpful.